EvanPurkhiser/Presentations/presentations/11-12-13-SEV-static-checking.md

  * "Whodini" is a re-implementation based on documentation
  * Supposedly runs faster than Houdini
  * But still takes 10-60 seconds on the given programs..

+## Daikon

+ * Detects program invariants dynamically during execution
+ * Examines computed values and detects patterns
+ * Invariants determined by checking at each entry / exit point
+ * Dependant on the quality and completeness of the tests
+ * Does _not_ verify the generated invariants
+ * Various language and output format support